pale grass blue

 This group of works maps my research as a « radioactive site » of confusion amid socio-political chaos, where personal and impersonal aspects blur.
 By exploring its roots, I attempt to relate to it.

-Referencing various interpretations of the idea of « site »—, archaeological, burial, or simply the space my body occupied on a beach where I spent part of my summer working on this exhibition via my phone—my process mirrors the erratic nature of doom-scrolling and the shifting focus of my research, as displayed on social media feeds.
+Referencing various interpretations of the idea of « site »—, archaeological, burial, or simply the space my body occupied on a beach where I spent part of my summer working on this exhibition via my phone—my process mirrors often vain and erratic nature of doom-scrolling and the shifting focus of my research, as displayed on social media feeds.

 The title and elements of installation are inspired by Kafka’s surreal story « The Cares of a Family Man, » where Odradek, a strange object, unsettles the narrator because it might outlive him—as story that is often seen as a critique of religion, capitalism, and patriarchy.